ndugal6/SchoolBook/ScholBook_SRS.md

   5. User fills up registration form with fields: Email-Address, Password, Confirm Email-Address, Confirm Password, Date of Birth, Full      Name, Gender and University.
   6. User Clicks on register button after form is filled.
   7. System will check input data for error.
-8. System will display success / failure message; a confirmation email will be sent to user upon success.
+  8. System will display success / failure message, a confirmation email will be sent to user upon sucess.

 c.
 Functional Requirements